Learn Spanish with skulls and skeletons: Day of the Dead

 Catholicism also influenced the modern celebration of the Day of the Dead.
 Catholicism observes All Saints Day on November 1st and All Souls day on November 2nd.
 In ancient Rome, pagan religions celebrated the dead during the fall with dancing and bonfires.
 Later, after the rise of the Roman Catholic Church, the Church also unofficially adopted these celebrations.

-In medieval Spain, families visited the graves of their loved ones with flowers and candles (candles, in order to light the way for the dead to return to their earthly homes).
-In the 16th century, with the conquest of the New World, the Spanish brought these traditions and thus mixed with the traditions of the Indigenous people.
+In medieval Spain, families visited the graves of their loved ones with flowers and candles (to light the way for the dead to return to their earthly homes).
+In the 16th century, with the conquest of the New World, the Spanish brought these traditions and thus mixed them with the traditions of the Indigenous people.

 You might also want to read: